Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Results

-Instead, PGEC behavior must be approached by tuning levers that act more selectively on one transport channel.
-To suppress $\kappa_{\mathrm{L}}$, the lattice should be chemically softened and structurally disturbed, for example by incorporating weak-bonding atoms with minimal contrast in cation–anion valence configuration, so that the overall lattice remains soft and anharmonic.
-Meanwhile, increasing $\kappa_{\mathrm{e}}$ requires metallic, low-contrast electronegativity environments that support electron exchange, band formation, and long-range delocalization even in a relatively soft lattice.
-Mapped onto the periodic table, these requirements are most naturally satisfied by combinations of late $d$-block and heavier $p$-block elements that decouple soft bonding from high electron density.
+Overall, these statistically derived trends are in line with our chemical intuition, indicating that both models capture reasonable relationships between composition and lattice/carrier thermal conductivity.
+By jointly interpreting the $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$ models, we obtain a chemically transparent picture of how phonon and electron transport can be differentiated and, to some extent, decoupled in thermoelectric materials.
+In particular, “global’’ levers, such as overall bond strength (\texttt{mean$\,$MeltingT}), intrinsically couple the two properties, driving both $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$ in the same direction.
+Therefore, optimizing these features alone cannot realize the PGEC ideal.
+Breaking this correlation requires targeting levers that act selectively on a single channel.To explicitly suppress $\kappa_{\mathrm{L}}$, the lattice must be chemically softened by incorporating weak-bonding, highly anharmonic atoms with minimal cation–anion valence disparities.
+Meanwhile, increasing $\kappa_{\mathrm{e}}$ requires metallic, low-electronegativity-contrast environments that support electron exchange, band formation, and long-range delocalization even in a relatively soft lattice.
+Mapped onto the periodic table, these requirements are most naturally satisfied by combinations of late $d$-block and heavy $p$-block elements that decouple soft bonding from high electron density.
 Therefore, the core chemical insight from our data-driven interpretation is that promising PGEC thermoelectrics are those in which elemental combinations decouple bond strength from electron density, enabling a phonon-glass lattice to coexist with an electron-crystal conduction network.